Jack's Page: Basic Physics and Optics

 What It Is About

 It's all physics, and all of the illustrations (except for eight screen images and the sailing picture on the Entry Page) are produced by Java Applets running in your web browser.
-If you an Applet Viewer screen image but no Applet "slide show" on the Entry Page then your browser does not run Java Applets.
-Most computer browsers can, and a free download is available from Java (you may need to use the Java Control Panel to adjust your security settings).
-Most mobile device browsers cannot, but there is some hope that may change in the future.
+If you see an Applet Viewer screen image but no Applet "slide show" on the Entry Page then your browser does not run Java Applets.
+Most computer browsers can, and a free download is available from Java.
+Java 8 will require you to find the Java Control Panel, select the security tab, click on Edit Exception Site List, and add http://kw.igs.net.
+Most mobile device browsers cannot run Java Applets, and that situation is unlikely to change.
 A Screen Image Gallery has been added to give people with web browsers that do not run Java a rough idea of what is in the Basic Physics section.

 Basic Physics deals with simple algorithms for numerical solution of problems in physics, notably Richard Feynman's algorithm for Newton's Second Law.
 The systems studied begin with a mass oscillating on a spring, and end with a wavefunction oscillating in a harmonic potential well.
 The final applet in Basic Physics brings the two together.
 By default the Schrodinger Equation is solved directly and the probability density is plotted.
 Options enable the time dependence to be generated from the superposition of a series of stationary states, and the plot to show Yr and Yi, the variables in the Schrodinger Equation.
 An Applet Viewer screen image is shown below the Java Applet.